What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 - Decide on the type of home you want and what you’re willing to pay for it.
 You should also factor in other fees, such as closing costs and homeowner association dues, before deciding on a price range.

-- Figure out what kind of mortgage is right for you: fixed rate or adjustable-rate?
+- Figure out what kind of mortgage is right for you: fixed-rate or adjustable-rate?
 What about terms like 15 years or 30 years?
-Each one will affect the total amount paid at closing and how much interest accrues over time so it’s important to understand all these options before choosing one that fits your financial goals!
+Each one will affect the total amount paid at closing and how much interest accrues over time so, it’s important to understand all these options before choosing one that fits your financial goals!

 - Get pre-approved by your bank or credit union so they can give you an estimate of how much money they’ll lend based on income and assets (such as property).
-This helps make sure there won’t be any surprises when applying for financing because lenders will know exactly what type of loan they’re willing to offer upfront.
+This helps ensure there won’t be any surprises when applying for financing because lenders will know exactly what type of loan they’re willing to offer upfront.

 What to look for in mortgage underwriting services when selecting one?